Supermarket supply chain fears as trucking giant collapses

 NSW had the most insolvencies over the six months, with a total of appointments of 2,153, which is almost as many as during the whole of fiscal 2022.

-Meanwhile, the Transport Workers’ Union says transport sector operators had been left to fend for themselves in a broken market.
+Meanwhile, the Transport Workers’ Union said transport sector operators had been left to fend for themselves in a broken market.

 “Retailers are reaping the gains from razor-thin margins while operators and drivers collapse under the strain.

-The TWU said it was working with KordaMentha to ensure workers are prioritised in what it hopes will end in a sale to a “responsible” buyer.
+The TWU said it was working with KordaMentha to ensure workers were prioritised in what it hoped would end in a sale to a “responsible” buyer.

 Comment on this story